emzuniga/emzuniga.github.io/_posts/2014-11-05-spicy-mexican-hot-chocolate-cookies.md

 <p>1.
 Preheat oven to 350 degrees and line baking sheets with parchment paper.</p>
 <p>2.
 In the bowl of a stand mixer, add the olive oil and sugar and mix until well combined.</p>
 <p>3.
 Add the eggs, one at a time, mixing well between each one.</p>
 <p>4.
-Add the cocoa powder, flour, and salt and beat until dough forms - it should be the consistency of a thick 	brownie batter. </p>
+Add the cocoa powder, flour, cayenne pepper, cinnamon and salt and beat until dough forms - it should be the consistency of a thick brownie batter. </p>
 <p>5.
 In a small bowl, dissolve the baking soda into the hot water.
 Add dissolved baking soda and vanilla and beat until well combined.</p>
 <p>6.
 Stir in the chocolate chips with a spatula.</p>
 <p>7.
 Freeze the batter for at least 30 minutes.</p>